teshomey/teshomey.github.io/cv.md

 - _Low power and overrepresentation of statistically significant findings in the environmental sciences_, Mercator Research Institute on Global Commons and Climate Change, Berlin, Germany.
 28/09/2022
 - _Selective reporting and statistical power in environmental science_, MAER-Net Colloquium 2021, University of Piraeus, Greece.
 23/10/2021
 - _Analysis of Variance Models using SAS_ for College of Agro-Industry and Land Resource staff, Haramaya University, Chiro Campus, Ethiopia.
 25-26/06/2016
-- _LaTeX Document Preparation System Using WinEdt Software_ for postgraduate students at the College of Computing and Informatics, Haramaya University, Main Campus, Ethiopia.
+- _LaTeX Document Preparation System using WinEdt Software_ for postgraduate students at the College of Computing and Informatics, Haramaya University, Main Campus, Ethiopia.
 18-20/06/2015

 ---
 ### Teaching and supervision